Living Skies Indigenous Basketball League (LSIBL) is Saskatchewan’s first ever, provincial-wide Indigenous youth basketball league.

 The Living Skies Indigenous Basketball League provides opportunities for youth across the province and fosters athlete well-being by providing a holistic approach to sport.
 The League supports the Indigenous athlete’s sport pathway by providing a safe environment, building capacity, removing barriers of entry, fostering teamwork and togetherness, and creating lasting opportunities in our communities.

 Athletes from the ages of 11-17 can participate in the league.
 There will be no cost to register and up to 650 athletes can participate.
-It will run from September 2021 and wrap up with a Provincial Championship in March 2022.
+It will run from September – March and wrap up with a Provincial Championship.
 The league is providing a holistic approach to sport, working on the physical, mental, spiritual, and emotional aspect of every athlete.
 It is comprised of three components:

 - On-Court Sessions